Teal Bunbury: International career

 Bunbury played for the Canadian national U-17 and U-20 teams.
 Though he had said he would play for Canada and it would feel "wrong" to play for the US, he was called up to the full US team as part of the squad to face South Africa.
 Bunbury earned his first cap for the United States on November 17, 2010, coming on as a substitute at halftime in the Nelson Mandela Challenge Cup.
 He scored his first international goal against Chile from a penalty kick, in an exhibition match in Los Angeles.

 Personal life

-Bunbury is the son of Alex Bunbury, a former striker who is joint-seventh highest scorer and is eighth in caps won all-time for the Canadian men's soccer team.
+Bunbury is the son of Alex Bunbury, a former striker who is joint eight highest scorer all-time for the Canadian men's soccer team.
 He also finished his career as one of C.S.
 Marítimo's all-time top goal scorers.
 Bunbury is the first son of a former MLS player to be drafted into the league.

 In 2015, he married Kaity Maurer, with whom he has two daughters.